gravitycamp/tunnel/README.md

 wrapped in a Java class and a constructor method will need to be added.
 See 'src/Gravity.java' for a simple example.

+In order to avoid blinking, wrap the contents of your sketch's draw function in a 'synchronized' block.
+See 'src/Gravity.java' for an example.

 ### Using Microphone Audio in Your Sketches

-Ones you add the proper constructor to your sketch class (see example in 'src/Gravity.java'), you will have access to a 'tunnel' property inside your class. calling the 'getAudioAverage()' method on the tunnel object will return a float value representing the audio intensity from the fft.
-See 'src/Circle.java' for an example.
+Ones you add the proper constructor to your sketch class (see example in 'src/Gravity.java'), you will have access to a 'tunnel' property inside your sketch. calling the 'getAudioAverage()' method on the tunnel object will return a float value representing the low frequency audio intensity from the tunnel's fft.
+See 'src/Gravity.java' for an example.

 ### Using Kinect Data in Your Sketches